Nomagno/Half-World/README.md

-# Official repository now at:
+# The official repository is listed in the website:
 # https://halfworld.nomagno.xyz